Costs and practicalities

 Photo: KU Leuven, Rob Stevens

 Please look at the university’s housing website (provided in each university profile) for more detailed information.
-Some institutions might ask for a deposit for the housing that will be returned if the room is delivered in good state afterwards.
+Some institutions / housing providers might ask for a deposit for the housing that will be returned if the room is delivered in good state afterwards.
 Please note that deposits are not included in the fee.
 Students have to pay these separately themselves.

 Additional Personal Costs